insure logo

 Best car insurance company in North Dakota

-Drivers in North Dakota pay an average of $1,665 a year, or $139 per month, which is the 39th highest in the country, according to our research.
+Drivers in North Dakota pay an average of $1,665 a year or $139 a month for car insurance coverage which makes it the 39th most expensive state in the country.

-American Family scores well with third-party rating organizations and it has an average premium in North Dakota of $1,092 a year, or $91 a month, which is roughly $573 less than the North Dakota average.
+American Family is our choice for the best car insurance in North Dakota.
+It finished first in our rankings with 4.83 out of 5 stars and an average premium of $1,092 a year, or $91 a month, which is $573 less than the state average.

 The best car insurance companies in North Dakota